 Points Earning Potential and Category Bonuses

-The Hilton Aspire offers the highest points per dollar spent of any co-brand Hilton card in history, earning 14x Honors points on Hilton purchases worldwide, an additional 2 points per dollar over the 12X points offered on the Hilton Ascend and Hilton Business Card.
+The Hilton Aspire offers the highest points per dollar spent of any co-brand Hilton card in history, earning 14x Honors points on Hilton purchases worldwide, an additional 2 points per dollar over the 12X points offered on the Hilton Surpass and Hilton Business Card.

 You'll need to spend a lot at Hilton properties for the extra two points to make a tangible difference.
 But when you factor in the 100% Diamond elite bonus on base points, and the potential to stack Hilton’s regular points promos, the Hilton Aspire can help you accumulate a large balance of points in a short space of time.